fnunes9/flask-blog/README.md

 - Run the image that is already shared:
    - sudo docker run -p 5000:5000 -d gustavoafernandes/prof-gus-flask-docker
+- The most used Docker commands that we're going to use are:
+   - sudo docker image build -t <image-name>
+   - sudo docker image ls
+   - sudo docker container ls
+   - sudo docker run [OPTIONS] <image-name or image-id>
+   - sudo docker stop (start) <image-name or image-id>
+   - sudo docker rm <image-name or image-id>
+   - sudo docker image rm <image-name or image-id>

+- Get familiar with Docker.
+We are going to use it a lot.

 That's all folks. :rocket: